aomlomics/tourmaline/README.md

 conda install -c bioconda snakemake biopython pandoc tabulate tabview
 ```

+Note: Tabview is not technically a dependency of Tourmaline, but it's incredibly useful for viewing tab- or comma-delimited files in your Terminal.
+It works like `less`; just type `tabview FILE` instead of `less FILE`.
+Once you've used it, you'll want to install it in every Conda environment you make!

 Finally, you will install Tourmaline.
 "Installation" here is really just copying the files to your computer.
 You will do this in the next step by "cloning" the GitHub repository.

 ## Setup